2suggar/libft/README.md

 get_next_line is an individual project at 42 that basically reads a file line by line.

 Disclaimer: There are so many easier methods of doing this by using standard C functions.
-But the goal here is to be able to do it by using any functions from my libft and only the standard functions read, malloc and free.
+But the goal here is to be able to do it by using any functions from my libft and only the standard functions ***read, malloc and free***.

+# ft_printf

+<h3>What is ft_printf?</h3>

+This project is a copy of the original printf function of C langage.

+This project supports all these converters, flags and modifiers:

+**Converts:** %d / %s / %p / %D / %i / %o / %O / %u / %U / %x / %X / %c / %%

+**Flags:** # / 0 / - / + / [space]

+**Modifiers:** hh / h / l / ll